 A French Ministerial statement on Wednesday (23 May) says the country is suspending military aid to the Central African Empire until results of an inquiry into an alleged massacre of children are published.

-A French Ministerial statement on Wednesday (23 May) says the country is suspending military aid to the Central African Empire until results of an inquiry into an alleged massacre of children are published.
+Background: A French Ministerial statement on Wednesday (23 May) says the country is suspending military aid to the Central African Empire until results of an inquiry into an alleged massacre of children are published.
 The decision follows the resignation of the country's Ambassador to France, General Sylvestre bangui, who says that one hundred children have been killed by Emperor Bokassa's security forces this year.
 General Bangui has announced the creation of a 'Central African Liberation Front' which would work peacefully towards a republic or constitutional monarchy.
 On Tuesday (22 May) he gave Visnews and exclusive film interview about his plans for the country's future.

 SYNOPSIS: The former Ambassador spoke from the Embassy grounds in the Paris suburb of Vesinet.
 He said he had received independent accounts confirming a report by the London-based human rights organisation, amnesty International, that the children, some of them only eight years old, had been brutally murdered by Emperor Bokassa's troops.

 The General said that faced with this massacre in the International Year of the Child, he was ashamed to wear the uniform of the Imperial army.
 He called on all the world's most famous mothers, including Britain's Queen Elizabeth, and Rosalynn Carter, wife of the United States President, to support his efforts on behalf of his country's children.